 As it turns out, none of my worries became reality and it was the most positive experience I had in a while.
 The class and instructor were incredibly body positive and motivating.
 She often reminded us to care for and love our bodies, not overwork them.
 It was also a very diverse class, filled with men and women, beginners and advanced yogis, all different body types, so I felt more at ease.
 It was comforting to find a workout space that no matter your experience level or background, you could join right into the exercise and feel comfortable doing so.

-I sweat like I had never before in any workout, but at the end when I was relaxing in the final pose, Shavasana, I didn't even care about that; I was just incredibly proud of my body.
-I remember thinking in that moment, "Wow, my body is so strong for completing that class, that's awesome!"
+I sweat like I had never before in any workout, but at the end when I was relaxing in the final pose, Shavasana, I didn’t even care about that; I was just incredibly proud of my body.
+I remember thinking at that moment, “Wow, my body is so strong for completing that class, that’s awesome!”
 Before that class, I really underestimated all my body could do, and I mostly concentrated on what I wanted to change about it.
-This class helped me see that we can be strong and healthy at any size and that we are not solely defined by how our bodies look; your mind and your entire body's health is more significant.
-It also helped me see the importance of enjoying exercise and finding practices that are life giving to you.
+This class helped me see that we can be strong and healthy at any size and that we are not solely defined by how our bodies look; your mind and your entire body’s health is more significant.
+It also helped me see the importance of enjoying exercise and finding practices that are life-giving to you.
 Through yoga, working out is less of a chore and is now genuinely an activity I love to do.

 It can be easy to pick ourselves apart, but we should always strive to exercise for all the amazing, positive overall health benefits it provides, not just for what it may do for our outward appearance.
-I've actually found through yoga and not fixating on weight loss exercise, I actually have a better body image.
-To further help with this, I wrote a list of reasons of why exercise is valuable for me and why I enjoy it.
-It helped me set my priorities straight and these continue to be daily reminders to be more body loving and positive:
+I’ve actually found through yoga and not fixating on weight loss exercise, I actually have a better body image.
+To further help with this, I wrote a list of reasons why exercise is valuable for me and why I enjoy it.
+It helped me set my priorities straight and these continue to be daily reminders to be more body-loving and positive:

-I want to practice yoga so I can be more flexible and to take time out of my day to relax.
+I want to practice yoga so I can be more flexible and take time out of my day to relax.

 I want to lift weights so my arms and legs are strong and can carry me through my days.